 *Bucket List* My goal is to make it along the route to where Sundown Ski Resort is, they donated an old ski lift chair which now acts as a bench!

-*Bucket List* Union Park first opened in 1891.
+Union Park first opened in 1891.
 A Dubuque local donated some of his farm land to provide an area where people could go for day trips.
 The park is now home to Sky Tours Zipline, which include 9 ziplines ranging from 300 – 1000ft in length!
-Tours last for around 2 hours. – Stay tuned, I’m booked to do this in May!
+Tours last for around 2 hours.
+Find out more in my post: Flying Through The Air With Sky Tours Zip Lining Dubuque

 Where are some of your favourite outdoor spots in Dubuque, East Iowa or your home town?
 (If you can’t physically go on holiday, exploring the local area is the next best thing after all!)